-Understanding this relationship can help improve your soloing, and lead to new sounds
+Understanding the relationship between relative major and relative minor keys can help improve your soloing, and lead to new sounds.

-In western tonality, we use the system of “Keys.”
-Each key has a number of associated sharps or flats that comprise the overall 7-note structure of the key.
+To understand the relationship between relative major and relative minor keys, we’ll start with Western tonality, in which we use a system of “keys.”
+Each key has a number of associated sharps or flats that comprise the overall seven-note structure of the key.
 The exception is C-Major, which has no sharps or flats.
 An easy way to visualize C-Major is to imagine playing only the white keys on a piano.
 All of these white keys are in the key of C-Major.
 Every other key utilizes at least one of the black keys, meaning that they have at least one sharp or flat note.

-Every major key has a “Relative Minor” key that uses the exact same 7 notes.
-Conversely, every minor key has a “Relative Major” key that uses the exact same 7 notes.
+Every major key has a “relative minor” key that uses the exact same seven notes.
+Conversely, every minor key has a “relative major” key that uses the exact same seven notes.

 So, the next question might be: “Should I even care about this?”